Pack the Park shaping up for a spectacular last game

 That was the beginning of a mission, alongside wife Melissa and daughters Della-May and Lilly, advocating for those impacted by cancer — a journey which included the establishment of the Southland Charity Hospital in 2019.

-The most-capped player and youngest-ever life member of Winton’s Midlands rugby club, Vining’s love of the game was the catalyst for Pack the Park, which was first played in front of 650 people in Winton in 2019 and a year later attracted 6000 to the second edition at Rugby Park.
+The most-capped player and youngest life member of Winton’s Midlands Rugby Club, Mr Vining’s love of the game was the catalyst for Pack the Park, which was first played in front of 650 people in Winton in 2019 and a year later attracted 6000 to the second edition at Rugby Park.

-The 2000 game included an emotional haka by Vining’s beloved Central Southland College first XV and an impressive performance by former All Black Carlos Spencer.
+The last game included an emotional haka by Mr Vining’s beloved Central Southland College first XV and an impressive performance by former All Black Carlos Spencer.

 Spencer helped the Blair Vining XV to a 54-17 win over an Invitational XV which featured an equally eye-catching outing by Troy Flavell and boxing superstar Joseph Parker as waterboy.

-Melissa Vining said the lineup across the Blair Vining XV and Invitational XV again promised to provide plenty of entertainment.
+Mrs Vining said the line-up across the Blair Vining XV and Invitational XV again promised to provide plenty of entertainment.

-"This final Pack the Park is to celebrate the community’s fundraising achievement to build the hospital.
-It’s exciting and humbling that the community has helped me tick off Blair’s dying wish and we’ll be able to open the hospital early next year for Southland and Otago," said Melissa.
+‘‘This final Pack the Park is to celebrate the community’s fundraising achievement to build the hospital.
+It’s exciting and humbling that the community has helped me tick off Blair’s dying wish and we’ll be able to open the hospital early next year for Southland and Otago,’’ she said.

 January’s Pack the Park will be free to the public, with tickets now available at ticketek.co.nz